nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

 A patch upgrade is applicable to the VSD cluster when upgrading from one 'u' release to another.
 A patch upgrade is also referred to as an in-place upgrade.
 The existing VSDs will remain in service.
 The migration ISO will be mounted and the migration script will be executed on each VSD.
 A patch upgrade is:

 * Supported beginning in VSD version 5.4.1.
-* `upgrade_fron_version` and `upgrade_to_version` variables must be set to 'u' versions of the same release, e.g. 5.4.1 and 5.4.1u1, 5.4.1u1 and 5.4.1u4, etc.
+* `upgrade_from_version` and `upgrade_to_version` variables must be set to 'u' versions of the same release, e.g. 5.4.1 and 5.4.1u1, 5.4.1u1 and 5.4.1u4, etc.

 ### Active/Standby cluster upgrade
 You can use MetroAE to upgrade Active/Standby VSD clusters, also known as geo-redundant clusters.
 You can also use MetroAE to upgrade Active/Standby VSTAT (ES) clusters.
 The support for this is built into the `upgrade_everything`, `upgrade_vsds`, and `upgrade_vstats` plays.
 A step-by-step manual procedure is supported, but is not documented here.
 See [Upgrading By Individual Steps](#upgrading-by-individual-steps-not-including-active-standby-clusters) for more information.